dominiclizarraga/dominiclizarraga.github.io/_posts/2023-06-14-how_i_learned_rspec.md

 Learn by doing is the best way to learn rspec DSL, development stack, learn what to test and why it's important to test and avoid technical debt.

-So give it a try, it wont be difficult at all.
+So give it a try, it wont be difficult after all.